Healthcare refunds

 The amount paid by the health insurance fund depends on the social and therapeutic use of the medicine prescribed.

-If you have a prescription, you only need to pay the pharmacy the amount not covered by the health insurance fund (third‑party payment arrangement).
+If you have a prescription, you only have to pay the pharmacy the amount not covered by the health insurance fund (third‑party payment arrangement).
 A prescription is an act by which a licensed health professional orders therapeutic recommendations for a patient.

 Admission to a hospital